Customer Health & Safety

-Our vision is to make access in our customers’ lives safe, secure, and sustainable.
+Our vision is to make access safe, secure, and sustainable for our customers.
 End user health and safety is therefore a top priority and an inherent part of our business plans.

 To ensure product- and solution-specific customer health and safety, our Access Solutions and Key & Wall Solutions businesses are developing adequate action plans.

 Our Access Solutions (AS) business provides products such as escape routes, entrance systems, and hotel access systems.
-We work to address fire safety, electromagnetic interference, and to reduce hazardous substances, as well as ensuring that emergency exits open following a power failure.
+We work to address fire safety and electromagnetic interference, and to reduce hazardous substances, as well as ensuring that emergency exits open following a power failure.

-An example of a fire test requires the door assembly with locks to be placed in a door leaf and subjected to a temperature determined in the door leaf specification for a period of three hours.
-Requirements are met if no flaming occurs on the unexposed surface of a door assembly during the first 30 minutes of the testing period, among other prerequisites.
-The fire test fails if flames penetrate the door leaf at any point during the whole test time.
+Fire testing: an example of a fire test requires the door assembly with locks to be placed in a door leaf and subjected to a temperature determined in the door leaf specification for a period of three hours.
+Requirements are met if no flaming occurs on the unexposed surface of a door assembly during the first 30 minutes of the testing period, among other prerequisites; the fire test fails if flames penetrate the door leaf during the whole test time.

 Hazardous substances: products are designed to comply with the EU Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment (RoHS Directive 2011/65/EU and its enforced amendments, especially 2015/863/EU).
 All components and materials in electronic products sold in the EU market must be RoHS-compliant before any product manufacturing begins.